 - Dry and Peel the Chickpeas.
 Rub half the chickpeas between towels to dry them and remove the skins.
 Transfer to a sheet pan and repeat with the other half.

 - Dry Some More.
 Let the chickpeas sit on the baking sheet for 5 minutes to air dry.

 - Season.
 Drizzle the chickpeas with oil, then toss them with the spice blend.

 - Bake.
-Spread the chickpeas in an even layer, then roast for 30 to 40 minutes, shaking once or twice through the cooking time.
+Spread in an even layer, then roast chickpeas for 30 to 40 minutes, shaking once or twice through the cooking time.

 - Cool.
 Turn off the oven and let the chickpeas cool in the oven for 5 to 10 minutes.